Table of ContentsLASIK - The BasicsWhy Choose UsFinancing Your ProcedureSigns You Are Ready for LASIKGood Candidates for LASIK

 Your expectations – LASIK is a remarkable medical procedure, but it is not right for everyone.
 Dr. Cavanaugh will ensure that your expectations are in line with what the surgery can provide before determining if you are a good candidate.

-What if I am Not a Candidate for LASIK?
+What if I am Not a Good Candidate for LASIK?

 Cavanaugh Eye Center is dedicated to providing our patients with the priceless gift of natural vision.
 That’s why we have invested in the time and technology needed to provide the most proven, effective solutions for vision problems.